 Saucony Peregrine 8

-A couple people recommended these, but one person recommended against them for wide feet.
+A couple people recommended the Saucony Peregrine 8, but one person recommended against them for wide feet.
 I'll let you be the judge.
 Either way, this is a pretty common trail running shoe that are worth trying on.
 Read the Running Shoes Guru review here and click here for official specs.

 Nike Air Zoom Wildhorse 4

-Nike is generally known for a narrower toe, but I got one suggestion for this shoe.
+Nike is generally known for a narrower toe, but I got one suggestion for the Nike Air Zoom Wildhorse 4.
 I also have tested them out in the store and can attest that the toe-box feels much wider than a typical Nike shoe.
 I was actually quite surprised at the toe-box and comfort.
 I almost bought them myself...but I found my Altra King MT at a great price.
 Watch the Ginger Runner review here and click here for official specs.